-During World War II my mother, Naomi Smith, joined the army as a registered nurse, and worked very briefly in a military hospital in North Carolina, but after a very short time she was diagnosed with tuberculosis and was given a medical retirement with a pension which she received to this day.
+During World War II my mother, Naomi Ruth Smith, joined the army as a registered nurse and worked very briefly in a military hospital in North Carolina, but after a very short time she was diagnosed with tuberculosis and was given a medical retirement with a pension which she received to this day.
 (Note: mom was still alive when I wrote this.
 She got the pension until she died.)
 She credits having that income as a major factor in her independence and being a feminist, but she would sometimes worry that if she was too politically radical the government would find a way to discontinue it.

 My mother spent time in a tuberculosis sanatorium in North Carolina one mile from Black Mountain College.
-She told me she walked through the woods to the progressive college for to take violin lessons, to attend occasional lectures, and for parties.
+She told me she walked through the woods to the progressive college to take violin lessons, attend occasional lectures, and for parties.
 She was impressed with the atmosphere of openness.
 Among the faculty and students were “people of every shade of political opinion, from Marxist to Nazi to Capitalist.”
 (Here is a new article about Black Mountain College that I think is great: Art as a Learning Process: The Legacy of Black Mountain College – I can see why my mother was impressed.)

 I am not clear on what she studied where after that.
-I think she received a bachelors degree in Pre-Social Casework at New York University (NYU) and then got her masters degree in Social Work from the Smith College School for Social Work which I know she was an alumni of.
+I think she received a bachelors degree in Pre-Social Casework at New York University (NYU) and then got her masters degree in Social Work from the Smith College School for Social Work which I know she was an alumnus of.